frolovroman/django-pretty-admin/README.rst

 3. Include django.contrib.staticfiles.finders.AppDirectoriesFinder into in your STATICFILES_FINDERS
-4. Confing TEMPLATES
+4. Confing TEMPLATES:

 * Include pretty_admin/templates/ into DIRS

 * Set APP_DIRS=False

 * Add 'admin_tools.template_loaders.Loader' to loaders

 5. In the end of the settings.py add::